jmroche/cloudops/aws-scripts/s3-incomplete-mpu/README.md

   - `bucket` (str): The name of the bucket to apply the configuration to
 - **Returns:**
   - `response` (dict): Dictionary containing information about the created lifecycle rule
-- **Known Issue:**
+- **Note:**
-  - In the current implementation, this function replaces all existing lifecycle rules with just the incomplete MPU rule.
-This means any other lifecycle rules previously configured on the bucket will be deleted.
+  - This function is used when a bucket has no existing lifecycle rules and creates a new configuration with the incomplete MPU rule.

 ### `get_incomplete_mpu_policy(bucket: str)`